edmundedgar/did-plc-p2p-guard-rails/README.md

 The directory signs the updates it receives.
 Anyone can run a directory.
 You can switch directory with a DID update.
 A directory can sign merkle trees of messages it signed.

-We use transactions on a public blockchain for the following purposes:
+We use transactions on a public blockchain for:

 1. Forcing through updates that directory refuses to accept.
 2. P2P-timestamping signed merkle roots for reorg-proofing.
 This can be done by anyone whenever they like, or never.